bhankee/JavaScript30Days/README.md

 Learned:
 _______
-* How to create an array from JSON file
+* How to create an array from JSON file.
 * Use Ajax to send data.